Amazon Echo Show: Echo Show 8

-Echo Show 10
+Echo Show 10 (Third generation)

-The Echo Show 10 was the biggest Echo Show available until the Echo Show 15 was released.
+The third-generation Echo Show (released in February 2021) changed the form factor to have a cylindrical speaker base with a screen which can rotate around it, with voice direction detection and computer vision human detection.

+Echo Show 5 (Second generation)

+The Echo Show 5 was updated in June 2021 with an improved 2 MP camera.

+Echo Show 8 (Second generation)

+The Echo Show 8 was updated in June 2021 with an improved 13 MP camera.

 Echo Show 15

-The Echo Show 15 is a 15.6", 1080p Full HD device designed to be wall-mounted (a departure from previous tabletop forms), but has a tilt stand (sold separately or in a bundle) that can stand on a table.
-Announced on September 28th, 2021 in Amazon's *Devices and Services Event* it also includes a 5MP camera, and received an update that allows it to run as a Fire TV natively.
+The Echo Show 15 is a 15.6-inch, 1080p Full HD device designed to be wall-mounted (a departure from previous tabletop forms).
+Announced on September 28, 2021, in Amazon's 'Devices and Services Event' it also includes a 5 MP camera.

+Echo Show 5 (Third generation)

+The Echo Show 5 was updated in 2023 with new processors, including the Amazon AZ2, and a larger speaker.

+Echo Show 8 (Fourth Generation)

+The Echo Show 8 was redesigned and will be available in November 2025 with an improved AZ3 Pro processor, changed styling, an improved 8.7" HD touchscreen, built-in smart home hub, and Omnisense technology for highly personalized experiences.

 Comparison

 Features

 The screen on Echo Show can be used to display visual output for Alexa assistant responses.
 The devices contain motion sensors to automatically wake its screen when someone enters a room; in this state, it can also display prompts regarding news headlines, suggested Alexa commands, and other information.
 Alexa can also be used to request the playback of videos on its screen, such as Amazon Video content.

 The "Drop In" feature allows users to, between designated contacts, automatically begin a call unannounced.

 The Echo Show initially supported YouTube videos; on September 26, 2017, it was revealed that Google (who manufactures Google Home, a direct competitor to the Amazon Echo line) had blocked the device's access to the service, citing violations of its terms of service and ongoing negotiations.
 While Amazon later worked around the restriction by using the web version, Google announced that it would block YouTube from the Echo Show, as well as the Fire TV platform, citing Amazon's ongoing restrictions against the sale of products which compete with its own video ecosystem, and refusal to support its own video platform on Google devices.
 At the launch of the second-generation Echo Show, Amazon claimed that the issue was now fixed.
 YouTube searches are now performed using the Silk or Firefox web browsers on the device.